 - Service Monitoring: These forms can be completed by staff or residents at the point of service delivery (i.e. on the day the service was provided).
 Staff may use i-auditor to do this.

-- Scheme Walkabouts: At our larger schemes we will have regular walkabouts with residents, during which we will complete an estate standard form, rating schemes as gold, silver or bronze.
-We will provide a photo guide to support this process.
+- Scheme Walkabouts: At our larger schemes we will have regular walkabouts with residents, during which we will complete an estate standard form.

 - Contractors Feedback: Our contractors are expected to supervise works regularly and report back to Crown Simmons.